Azure/odaa-ai-partnerHackathon/README.md

 <img width="1024" height="1024" alt="Designer (46)" src="https://github.com/user-attachments/assets/f17ad72b-589f-4700-8da0-63f9720e6076" />

+Complete all three challenges to level up your skills, and add your own creative twist in the Open Hack for exciting prizes and a chance to co-present at upcming **Oracle AI world** and **MS Ignite.**

 ## 📖 Table of Contents

 - **[Challenges](./docs/challenges.md)** — Learn Sessions schedule and Challenges 1-3 (Sep 15 - Sep 21)